Kellyanne Conway And Madonna Are Compared

 What do Madonna and Kellyanne Conway have in common?
 One is an extreme liberal, while the other is an extreme conservative.
-One is the Queen of Pop, while the other serves as Counselor to the President.
+One is the Queen of Pop, while the other serves as the counselor to the president.
 One believes in being as rebellious as possible no matter what age, while the other believes in “family values.”

 So, why are Madonna and Kellyanne Conway being compared?
-Let’s take it to Buzzfeeed.
+Let’s take it to Buzzfeed.

 “Both Conway and Madonna have become some version of what theorists call ‘the monstrous feminine’ — the woman who chooses not to ‘act her age,’ fails to discipline her body to look younger than that age, or refuses to disappear entirely.”